 As we have mentioned numerous times though, just because you are following a certain type of diet, it does not mean that you can’t increase protein, lower carbohydrates (or vice versa).
 Some diets just make it easier to do so.

 The Pescatarian Diet Can Reduce Inflammation

 This has been covered in many of the previous benefits mentioned in this article, so we’ll keep it brief.
 Many of the foods that traditionally make up the pescatarian diet are excellent at reducing inflammation.
 This has many benefits across the body.
-Improving mood and cognition, reducing certain conditions such as arthritis, and preventing certain cancers.
+Improving mood and cognition, reducing certain conditions such as arthritis.

 The Pescatarian Diet Can Help With Weight Loss

 There are several reasons why the pescatarian diet can help you to lose weight, and as mentioned before this is not a guarantee.
 You could eat twice as much food as usual and end up gaining weight.
 When calories are matched, all diets produce the same fat loss results.